Khlong Lat Mayom Floating Market: Activity

+Transportation

 Khlong Lat Mayom Floating Market is operated only on Saturdays–Sundays and public holidays from 9:00 am to 5:00 pm.

 Can be reached in addition to boating along the khlong, also take a songthaew (Thai-style minibus) from Siriraj Piyamaharajkarun Hospital for an eight baht fare.

+The Khlong Lat Mayom floating market is accessible by MRT, BTS, and local bus routes.

+MRT

+Take the MRT to Bang Khun Non Station, and there will be a free shuttle bus to Khlong Lat Mayom floating market.